kbieser/wrangling-genomics/_episodes/05-automation.md

 > ## Bonus Exercise
 >
 > If you have time after completing the previous exercise, use `run_variant_calling.sh` to run the variant calling pipeline
 > on the full-sized trimmed FASTQ files.
-You should have a copy of these already in `~/dc_workshop/data/trimmed_fastq`, but if
+You should have a copy of these already in `~/data/dc_workshop/data/trimmed_fastq`.
-> you don't, there is a copy in `~/.solutions/wrangling-solutions/trimmed_fastq`.
 Does the number of variants change per sample?
 {: .challenge}